khrykin/CXXProxyKit/README.md

 ## Using Strongly Typed Collections in Swift

-Swift and Objective-C generic user types don't play very well together, so, unfortunately, if you want to be able to iterate through a proxy array in Swift using `for ... in` syntax, you have to do a bit of work and define it's backing class explicitly using `CXXArrayBackedProxyObject` protocol:
+Swift and Objective-C generic user types don't play very well together, so, unfortunately, if you want to be able to iterate through a proxy array in Swift using `for ... in` syntax, you have to do a bit of work and define its backing class explicitly using `CXXArrayBackedProxyObject` protocol:

 ```Objective-C++